 Proposal allows sports betting in many places

 The proposal would also allow the various horse tracks, jai lai facilities, and former greyhound tracks to offer sportsbooks.
 Sports venues may also be allowed to offer sportsbooks under the proposal.
-This concept is growing around the country, as Arizona recently passed sweeping legislation allowing sportsbooks and betting kiosks at sports venues, OnlineGambling previously reported.
+This concept is growing around the country, as Arizona recently passed sweeping legislation allowing sportsbooks in Arizona and betting kiosks at sports venues, OnlineGambling previously reported.
 North Carolina lawmakers are now considering a bill that would establish the ability of professional sports venues to host sportsbooks.

 The proposal’s announcement brought praise from outlets such as the Orlando Sentinel.
 Columnist Mike Bianchi wrote, “the only criticism I have about sports betting coming to Florida is this: What took so freaking long?”